Edward-Z-Chen/Festem_paper/4_Zheng2017/README.md

 - 4.5 Run competing feature selection methods.
 - 4.6 Calculate CH indices of the PCs and clustering results derived from genes selected by feature selection methods.
 - 4.7 Construct silver standard of DEGs based on housekeeping genes downloaded from https://housekeeping.unicamp.br/Housekeeping_GenesHuman.RData.
-- 4.8 Figure 3A (bottom), Figure S5 (second from bottom and the bottom one) and Figure S6 (bottom).
+- 4.8 Figure 3A (bottom), Figure S5 (second from bottom and the bottom one) and Figure S7 (bottom).

-**Remark**: For results in 4.3 and 4.4, we only provide a tidy version named "ifnb_ctrl_DEG_results.RData" derived from 4.8 in the "results" folder.
+**Remark**: For results in 4.3 and 4.4, we only provide a tidy version named "b1_DEG_results.RData" and "b2_DEG_results.RData" derived from 4.8 in the "results" folder.

 ## Reference